 Signs that consumers increasingly value niche high street brands and the advice of independent travel agents came under the spotlight at the event in Jordan last week.
 Juliet Dennis reports

-Indie advice is increasingly valued, finds Aito survey
+Indie advise is increasingly valued, finds Aito survey

 Advice from independent travel agents and operators is increasingly valued by consumers, while brochures and direct mail are becoming less important in the holiday research process, according to the Aito Insights 2016 survey.